 Ultimately, the debate is not about which platform is better overall, but rather which platform works best for your specific campaign.
 Brands with the resources and scale to advertise on TV should consider doing so for national exposure and reputation building.

-Meanwhile, businesses looking to maximize ROI through segmentation and data-driven insights should leverage the power of digital ads.
+Meanwhile, businesses looking to maximize ROI through segmentation and data-driven insights should leverage digital ads.

 Understanding the strengths and limitations of each medium allows marketers to make informed decisions and build campaigns that truly resonate with their audiences.